Canada: Bodies at Indigenous school not isolated incident

-TORONTO (AP) — Prime Minister Justin Trudeau said Monday it’s not an isolated incident that over 200 children were found buried at a former Indigenous residential school.
+Prime Minister Justin Trudeau said Monday it;s not an isolated incident that over 200 children were found buried at a former Indigenous residential school.

 Trudeau’s comments come as Indigenous leaders are calling for an examination of every former residential school site — institutions that held children taken from families across the nation.